-Turn key switch counterclockwise to the OFF position.
+Turn key switch counterclockwise to OFF.
 Remove the key when the boat will be unattended.

 To avoid difficulty when restarting, never stop the engine by running it with the fuel hose disconnected or otherwise running it out of fuel.

 SHIFTING AND SPEED CONTROL